OctopusDeploy/blog/blog/2017-06/octopus-tomcat.md

 It allows Tomcat to drain connections to old versions of the web application, while directing new traffic to the latest version.

 ## Packaging the WAR file
-This is where some of the conventions implemented by Octopus Deploy for .NET applications differs from those used by Java.
+This is where some of the conventions required by Octopus Deploy differs from those typically used by Java.

 To upload a package to Octopus Deploy, it must follow a number of [versioning rules](https://octopus.com/docs/packaging-applications/versioning-in-octopus-deploy).
 In practice this means